 Already know about Core Web Vitals and looking for tips?
 Great!
 If not, we’ve got you covered there, too.

-Core Web Vitals: The Essentials
+Core Web Vitals: The Basics

 WHAT: A Google initiative to improve user experience on the web.
 Core Web Vitals will be a part of Google’s ranking algorithm that “boosts” sites with good user experience.